 - Digitech Polara

-The successor of the venerable (Digitech) Hardwire RV-7, this pedal offers a smooth reverb mode that’s almost as good.
+The successor of the venerable (Digitech) Hardwire RV-7, this pedal offers a smooth reverse mode that’s almost as good.

 - EarthQuaker Devices Afterneath V3